coraharmonica/blisscribe/readme.md

 <h3>Online</h3>

 To translate online, open the package in command line and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.
-If you're not already in a virtualenv, run the following prompt:
+If you're not already in a virtualenv, run the following prompts:

 > source env/bin/activate

-Then cd into bliss_app and run these prompts:

 > python manage.py makemigrations